Near Adamstown in Frederick County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by Maryland Bicentennial Commission and Maryland Historical Society.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Carrollton Manor (approx. 2 miles away); Abraham Lakin 2nd (approx. 3 miles away); Point of Rocks (approx. 3.2 miles away); a different marker also named Point of Rocks (approx. 3.2 miles away); The Dutchman’s (approx. 3.3 miles away); a different marker also named Point of Rocks “Carrollton” (was approx. 3½ miles away but has been reported missing. ); Lockhouse 28 (approx. 3½ miles away).
+Carrollton Manor (approx. 2 miles away); Abraham Lakin 2nd (approx. 3 miles away); Point of Rocks (approx. 3.2 miles away); a different marker also named Point of Rocks (approx. 3.2 miles away); George Washington (approx. 3.3 miles away); a different marker also named Point of Rocks (approx. 3.4 miles away); Lockhouse 28 (approx. 3˝ miles away); A Canal Home (approx. 3˝ miles away).